 Our foreign rights are handled by our sister company Rights People – a dedicated and innovative rights-selling team of highly experienced industry professionals: Charlotte Bodman, Alexandra Devlin, Amy Threadgold, Harim Yim, Claudia Galluzzi, Jodie O’Toole, and Hannah Whitaker.

 Rights People offers a one-stop shop for rights sales around the world.
 They sell directly to publishers in all territories except China, Japan, and Russia, and their sales approach is a personal one.
 They find the best home for every book they represent and provide a comprehensive service to all our clients, including contracts, cash collection, and royalty reporting.
 Rights People’s cohesive approach enables the creation of an overall strategy aimed at maximizing the potential of every Greenhouse title.

-Since the launch of the business in early 2006, Rights People has tied up deals with well over 100 publishers in 30 countries.
-The team attends the Frankfurt, Bologna and London bookfairs, as well as BEA, and are regular speakers on issues connected with translation and rights selling.
-For more on Rights People visit: www.rightspeople.com
+Since the launch of the business in early 2006, Rights People has closed deals with a huge number of publishers in more than 30 countries.
+The team attends the Frankfurt, Bologna, New York, Beijing, and London book fairs.
+They create a rights catalogue twice a year and are regular speakers on issues connected with translation and rights selling.
+For more on Rights People visit: rightspeople.com

 Film and TV